tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 ### The Weak Subjectivity Interface

-Add the weak subjectivity interface for when a new light client connect to the network or when a light client that has been offline for longer than the unbonding period connects to the network.
+Add the weak subjectivity interface for when a new light client connects to the network or when a light client that has been offline for longer than the unbonding period connects to the network.
 Specifically, the node needs to initialize the following structure before syncing from user input: